cap-js-community/websocket/README.md

 #### Approuter

-Authorization in provided in production by approuter component (e.g. via XSUAA auth).
+Authorization in provided in production by Approuter component (e.g. via XSUAA auth).
-Valid UAA bindings for approuter and backend are necessary, so that the authorization flow is working.
+Valid UAA bindings for Approuter and backend are necessary, so that the authorization flow is working.
 Locally, the following default environment files need to exist:

 - `test/_env/default-env.json`